 The benefits of Somatic Psychotherapy and Counselling are many.
-Your counsellor supports you in a process towards lasting change, not just temporary change.
+It is a process where you and your counsellor (me) work towards lasting change, not just temporary change.
 Whilst the felt benefits are individual, they significantly change how you perceive life and yourself.
 Gradually you may feel yourself open up to:

 Sometimes difficult experiences cause us to disconnect from our emotions and our body.
 This is an appropriate reaction to protect us from the pain.
 Over time, this disconnection cause us to have problems in finding real pleasure in life and fully live.
 If you have been hurt, it takes enormous trust and courage to accept support.
 Or wanting to let someone in to explore your inner world with you.
 Counselling and Psychotherapy is a place to begin to experience the healing of connection and support.

 Somatic Psychotherapy is different from for example Cognitive Behavioural Therapy (CBT).
 We know we are not only our cognitive brain (our thoughts).
 We also have an emotional brain, intimately connected to our body.

 When we process our thoughts (left brain) with the emotions (right brain) and bodily sensations at focus, we open up to a new way of making meaning that lasts.
 It allows for a transformational process of change.
 Changes to action, thinking and feeling patterns together – not just cognitive changes.
 By giving this kind of attention to yourself, you start to regain control and recover a sense of order.

 Gaining increasing recognition in the mental health field is also that change happens in the trusting and empathic relationship between us.
 This means that therapy is not “work” that you do in isolation.
 I support you to allow your stronger self to emerge.